 Currumbin Rock Pools

 If you don’t feel like taking the full ride to the end of the road to reach Cougal Cascades, Currumbin Rock Pools can be found a little earlier on the path.
-Aside from being a shorter drive, it also offers an easier picnic site, with a lush field of grass leading right to the rocky pools.
+Located about 20 minutes west of the township of the same name, these rock pools boast the same leafy surrounds and turquoise waters that make Queensland’s swimming holes worth the drive.
+It also offers an easier picnic site, with a lush field of grass leading right to the rocky pools.
 The ever-evolving Currumbin Valley Rock Pool cafe is just across the road, sure to leave those who packed their own picnic filled with serious regret.

 But seriously, what adventure skewed round up would be complete without a Springbrook mention?
 Particularly one with a focus on fresh water goodness.
 If you’ve only seen Springbrook’s Purling Brook Falls from jittery heights, you may feel a little daunted by the thought of a swim in this region.
 But rest assured, Twin Falls is but a baby in comparison.
 Shimmy under this duo of streams and take a well-charged phone: this setting is uber-photogenic.